 Sensor Integration

-Ward integrates with BLE wristbands for proximity verification, fall detection, elopement prevention, and real-time patient list ordering.
+Ward integrates with BLE wristbands for proximity verification, elopement detection, and real-time patient list ordering.

 Sensor Types